Coffeelot/cw-crafting/readme.md

 		toItems = { -- table that includes the output and their amounts, this one will output 2 lockpicks lockpick = 2,
 		},
-		materials = { -- table that includes the input and their material cost metalscrap = 12,
+		type = nil -- type of recipe.
+This is used to display breakdown recipes correctly for example.
+Valid values: nil or 'breakdown' materials = { -- table that includes the input and their material cost metalscrap = 12,
             plastic = 12